gdeotale/EVA4/Week15/Readme.md

 # Results
 From plots following things can be identified:

 Best train IOU for Depth images is 0.67

 Best train IOU for Mask images is 0.91

-Best L1loss for depth Images is 0.07
+Best train L1loss for depth Images is 0.07

-Best L1loss for mask images is 0.05
+Best train L1loss for mask images is 0.05

 Best test IOU for Depth images is 0.63

 Best test IOU for Mask images is 0.9

 Best test L1loss for depth Images is 0.075

 Best test L1loss for mask images is 0.055

-Best test Dice Loss coefficient for Depth images is 0.04 Best test Dice Loss coefficient for Mask images is 0.031
+Best test Dice Loss coefficient for Depth images is 0.04

+Best test Dice Loss coefficient for Mask images is 0.031

 Test Accuracy for all 12 epochs including loss, iou and dice_loss have been saved in following file